zwilder/GoblinCaves/Ideas.md

 health).
 Stretch goal would be a more robust inventory as described below.
 Again, KISS.

-Major Goal: Five data types - structured like Angband: Player, Enemy, Playing Field, Effects, Pickups.
+Major Goal: Five data types - structured like unAngband suggests: Player, Enemy, Playing Field, Effects, Pickups.
+UPDATE: Player-Enemy is going to be one type.
+The four major types for this game are Monster, Tile, Effects, Pickups

 Major Goal: Implement a time management system using a circular, double linked list.